-- Will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities. - 2.
-Violates the rights of others, including but not limited to material that is libelous, invades the privacy of others, or infringes on a copyright. - 3.
-Is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, or contains indecent and vulgar language. - 4.
-Is primarily intended for the immediate solicitation of funds; or - 5.
+- 1. Will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities; - 2.
+Violates the rights of others, including but not limited to material that is libelous, slanderous or obscene, invades the privacy of others, or infringes on a copyright; - Is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by School Board policy and the Student Handbook; - 4.
+Is reasonably viewed as promoting illegal drug use; - 5.
 Is distributed in kindergarten through eighth grade and is primarily prepared by non-students, unless it is being used for school purposes.
-Nothing herein shall be interpreted to prevent the inclusion of material from outside sources or the citation to such sources as long as the material to be distributed or accessed is primarily prepared by students.
+However, material from outside sources or the citation to such sources may be allowed, as long as the material to be distributed or accessed is primarily prepared by students1; or - 6.
+Incites students to violate any Board policies.